 In addition, Windows 10 should more intelligently work out when’s actually a good time to update your computer.
 At the moment, Windows 10 works on updates in the background while you’re using your computer.
 This isn’t great if you have a slow computer, since this takes up valuable computing resources.
 From the next update onwards it should now attempt to slow down or even stop background updates while you’re using your computer.

 One of the most common issues Which? members have found with Windows 10 is their computer trying to update but running out of space, and reverting to the previous version, wasting minutes, if not hours.
 From the next update, Windows 10 will try to reserve 7GB of space on your hard drive for updates.
 This will make this space untouchable to the user, meaning you shouldn’t experience any more update woes.
 It’s unclear how this will work on computers that don’t have 7GB of free space to begin with.

-After adding a ‘Dark Theme’ to Windows 10 in October 2018, Microsoft has donned its white hat and added a lighter colour scheme as well, various parts of the interface, such as the task bar, start menu and icons all getting a white paint job.
+After adding a ‘Dark Theme’ to Windows 10 in October 2018, Microsoft has donned its white hat and added a lighter colour scheme as well.
+Various parts of the interface, such as the task bar, start menu and icons all get a white paint job.

 Changes to search

 Microsoft’s internet-connected assistant, Cortana, will no longer help out when you’re looking for files and programs on your computer using the Start Menu search bar.
 Microsoft has split the two up, so there are now two separate features for searching on your computer, and using Cortana to perform online tasks such as setting reminders, converting measurements and searching on the Bing search engine.

 Plus, When you search for programs, your frequently-opened programs will appear at the top of the list before you start typing.
 This could prove handy if you like to keep your desktop and taskbar clear of icons, but still want easy access to your programs.